Numifox/JG-Excel-Converter/README.md

 # JG Excel-Converter

-This little Project converts the Report of the Jugend Gründet buisness game into an easy to use Excel Table.
-To achive this it makes use of of [PyPDF2](https://pypi.org/project/PyPDF2/) and RegEx.
+This little Project converts the Report of the Jugend Gründet business game into an easy-to-use Excel Table.
+To achieve this it makes use of [PyPDF2](https://pypi.org/project/PyPDF2/) and RegEx.

 ## Usage